Read more about the benefits of bioenergy for business

 Bioenergy offers many opportunities for businesses.
 Find the answers to commonly asked questions in this section.

 Q What are the benefits of bioenergy for my business?

 There are several benefits for businesses when it comes to bioenergy.
-Bioenergy can be cost effective, provide low-cost green energy and can reduce your waste disposal costs.
+It can be cost effective, provide low-cost green energy and reduce your waste disposal costs.
 Today’s customers and clients are more aware of the environment and the carbon footprint left by the purchasing choices they make.
 The use of bioenergy sends a powerful marketing message to your existing customer base and target market.